-A graduate of Harvard University, Seligman is one of the nation's leading experts on securities law, and is the co-author, with the late Louis Loss, of the 11-volume Securities Regulation, the leading treatise in the field, and author of The Transformation of Wall Street: A History of the Securities and Exchange Commission and Modern Corporation Finance.
+A graduate of Harvard University, Seligman is one of the nation's leading experts on securities law, and is the co-author, with the late Louis Loss and Troy Paredes, of the 11-volume Securities Regulation, the leading treatise in the field, and author of The Transformation of Wall Street: A History of the Securities and Exchange Commission and Modern Corporation Finance.

 He also has served as reporter for the National Conference of Commissioners on Uniform State Laws, Revision of Uniform Securities Act (1998-2002); as chair of the Securities and Exchange Commission Advisory Committee on Market Information (2000-2001); and as a member of the American Institute of Certified Public Accountants Professional Ethics Executive Committee.
-He is currently a member of the board of the Financial Industry Regulatory Authority (FINRA).
+He is currently a member of the boards of the Financial Industry Regulatory Authority (FINRA) and the Eastman Kodak Company.

 He is the author or co-author of 21 books and over 40 articles on legal issues related to securities and corporations.
-He is the co-author (with John C. Coffee Jr. of the Columbia University Law School faculty) of the leading casebook, Securities Regulations: Cases and Materials, and author of the casebook, Corporations: Cases and Materials.

-A.B., Political Science, University of California at Los Angeles J.D., Harvard University
+AB, Political Science, University of California at Los Angeles JD, Harvard University

+GREG SHAFFER,

-GREG SHAFFER, Wesray Professor of Business Administration; Professor of Economics and Management and of Marketing
+Wesray Professor of Business Administration; Professor of Economics and Management and of Marketing

-Professor Shaffer teaches the course on pricing policies to full-time and part-time M.B.A. students.
-He has been named to the Teaching Honor Roll numerous times and was awarded the Superior Teaching Award from the M.B.A. classes of 2001 and 2004.
-Shaffer's research employs game-theoretic methods to examine issues in pricing policies, antitrust and regulation, distribution channels, vertical restraints, principal-agent theory, and oligopoly models of strategic competition.
-He has received research grants from the U.S. National Science Foundation, the Social Science Research Council (U.S.A.) and the Social Research Council (U.K.).
+Professor Shaffer teaches the course on pricing policies to full-time and part-time MBA students.
+He has been named to the Teaching Honor Roll numerous times and was awarded the Superior Teaching Award from the MBA classes of 2001 and 2004.
+Shaffer's research employs game theoretic models to examine pricing-related issues in IO and antitrust economics.
+His specialty is in the area of vertical restraints, including exclusive dealing, bundling, slotting allowances, market-sharebased contracts and resale price maintenance.
+He has received research grants from the US National Science Foundation, the Social Science Research Council (USA) and the Social Research Council (UK)

-Shaffer's work has appeared in the American Economic Review; Economic Journal; the RAND Journal of Economics; Journal of Economics and Management Strategy; Journal of Law and Economics; Journal of Law, Economics and Organization; Journal of Industrial Economics; International Journal of Industrial Organization; Advances in Economics and Public Policy; Advances in Applied Microeconomics; Marketing Science; and Management Science.
-He received Emerald Management Review's Citation of Excellence Award as the author of one of the top 50 management articles of 2002.
+Shaffer's work has appeared in the American Economic Review; Economic Journal; the RAND Journal of Economics; Journal of Economics and Management Strategy; Journal of Law and Economics; Journal of Law, Economics and Organization; Journal of Industrial Economics; International Journal of Industrial Organization; Marketing Science; and Management Science.
+He received

+Emerald Management Review's Citation of Excellence Award as the author of one of the top 50 management articles of 2002.

-Shaffer is an area editor of Marketing Science, a co-editor of the Journal of Economics and Management Strategy and an associate editor of the Journal of Economics and Business.
-He has been involved in numerous consulting projects and antitrust cases in the U.S. and abroad related to issues on pricing and vertical relations among firms, and he has served as a visiting scholar in the two U.S. government antitrust agencies: the Antitrust Division of the U.S. Department of Justice and the Bureau of Economics at the U.S. Federal Trade Commission.
-Shaffer participated in the writing of the 2001 Federal Trade Commission's report on slotting allowances (payments for retail shelf space), and he has twice given invited testimony on their competitive effects, serving on a three-member panel investigating this practice at the Hearings on Global and Innovation Based Competition (1995) and again at the Federal Trade Commission's sponsored workshop on slotting allowances (2000).
+Shaffer is a co-editor of the Journal of Economics and Management Strategy and an associate editor of the Journal of Economics and Business.
+He has served as a visiting scholar in the two U.S. government antitrust agencies: the Antitrust Division of the US Department of Justice and the Bureau of Economics at the U.S. Federal Trade Commission.
+Shaffer participated in the writing of the 2001 Federal Trade Commission's report on slotting allowances (payments for retail shelf space), and he has twice given invited testimony on their competitive effects, serving on a threemember panel investigating this practice at the Hearings on Global and Innovation Based Competition (1995) and again at the Federal Trade Commission's sponsored workshop on slotting allowances (2000).